The Representational Status of Deep Learning Models: Introductory

 \section{Introductory}

-It is commonplace to refer to a fully trained deep learning architecture as a `representation' or a `model'.
+It is commonplace for scientists and philosophers alike to refer to fully trained deep learning architectures as `representations' or `models'.
 However, this interchangeable usage can lead to confusion, as the specific meanings behind these terms can vary depending on the field and context of use.
 What is meant by `representation' or `model' in one context might be rather incoherent in another.
-For example, when AI researchers examine how `representations' in a deep network are affected by elements of that network's architecture, what counts as a representation is the observed `pattern of neural activation' attributable to that architectural element in concert with neural inputs \cite{olsson2022context}.
+For example, when AI researchers examine how `representations' in a deep network are affected by elements of that network's architecture, what counts as a representation here is the observed `pattern of neural activation' attributable to that architectural element in concert with neural inputs \cite{olsson2022context}.
 In this context, `representation' has much in common with its use in neuroscience, where neural activation patterns are viewed as \textit{functional} \cite{cao2022putting}.
 Understood functionally, representations are mechanisms that have identifiable effects on behavior or serve to facilitate the accomplishment of some goal \cite{dretske1981knowledge,dretske1991explaining,millikan1989biosemantics,neander1995misrepresenting}.
-Of course, considerable ambiguity remains within the AI and neuroscience communities on how best to spell out that functional conception \cite{baker2022three}.\\
+Of course, considerable ambiguity remains within the AI and neuroscience communities on how best to spell out that functional conception \cite{baker2022three}.